Research Training Programme (RTP)

 Who teaches on the Programme?

-To ensure that all aspects of research training that you may need are covered, other colleagues from across the Faculty offer modules in specific areas, including quantitative methods, data analysis, textual analysis and others.
+To ensure that all aspects of research training that you may need are covered, academic colleagues and suitably qualified researchers from across the Faculty offer modules in specific areas, including quantitative methods, data analysis, textual analysis and others.

 There is a list of all modules on the Modules page.